Mad-Pixels/go-dyno/README.md

 # MadPixels: GoDyno

 **GoDyno** is a powerful CLI tool that generates type-safe Go code for AWS DynamoDB operations from JSON schema definitions.
-🔥 **Game-changer**: Use the **same JSON schema** for both Terraform infrastructure and Go code generation!
+Use the **same JSON schema** for both Terraform infrastructure and Go code generation!
 Perfect sync between infrastructure and application code.

 <table>
 <tr>